tarak-rowthu/surakshapay/README.md

 - Simple weekly plans
 - Automatic detection of problems
 - Focus only on income loss (not health or vehicle)
+## 🔐 Adversarial Defense & Anti-Spoofing Strategy

+As identified in the threat scenario, simple GPS-based verification is not reliable.
+Our system is designed to handle such advanced fraud attempts using multiple layers of validation instead of relying on a single data point.

 ---

+### 1. Differentiation: Genuine User vs Spoofed User

+Our approach is based on **behavior + environment matching**, not just location.

+For a genuine delivery partner:
+- Their movement pattern will be continuous and realistic
+- Their activity will match working hours and delivery behavior
+- Their location will align with real-world environmental conditions

+For a spoofed user:
+- Location may suddenly jump to a high-risk zone
+- No actual movement or inconsistent movement patterns
+- Activity does not match expected delivery behavior

+We use this combination of signals to identify suspicious patterns instead of trusting GPS alone.

+---

+### 2. Data Points Used for Detection

+To detect fraud, our system analyzes multiple data points:

+- 📍 GPS consistency (movement vs sudden jumps)
+- 📶 Network signal strength and stability
+- 📱 Device activity (screen usage, app interaction)
+- ⏱ Time-based activity patterns (working hours vs inactive periods)
+- 🌦 Weather data correlation (actual vs claimed condition)
+- 📊 Historical behavior of the user
+- 👥 Pattern detection (multiple users claiming from same zone at same time)

+This helps identify coordinated fraud attempts such as group-based spoofing.

+---

+### 3. UX Balance: Handling Flagged Claims

+We ensure that genuine users are not unfairly penalized.

+If a claim is flagged:
+- It is marked as **“Under Review” instead of rejected immediately**
+- Partial payout may be provided as a safety measure
+- User may be asked for simple verification (like app activity check)

+For genuine cases:
+- Claims are approved quickly
+- No extra steps are required

+For suspicious patterns:
+- Additional verification is triggered
+- Repeated suspicious behavior may reduce trust score

+This approach maintains a balance between **fraud prevention and user trust**.

+---

+### ✅ Summary

+Our system uses a **multi-layer verification approach** combining:
+- Behavioral analysis
+- Environmental validation
+- Pattern detection

+This ensures that even advanced spoofing attacks can be identified, while still providing a smooth experience for honest delivery partners.

 ## 👨‍💻 Team Members